AMC Rambler Tarpon: Designers

-The design team at AMC was headed by Dick Teague.
-Stuart Vance was Manager of Engineering and this included the body development, as well as the prototype shop.
+Dick Teague headed the design team at AMC.
+Stuart Vance was the Manager of Engineering, and this included the body development, as well as the prototype shop.
 Others involved with the Tarpon were Teague's right-hand man Fred Hudson (who later contributed to the Javelin), Vince Geraci (who contributed to the final look of the Marlin), Chuck Mashigan (Advanced Studio manager), Robert Nixon, Jack Kenitz, Donald Stumpf, Neil Brown Jr., Bill St. Clair, Jim Pappas, as well as Jim Alexander (who designed the interior).
 Teague selected the names for both the Tarpon show car and the production Marlin.

 Teague worked at AMC for 26 years.
 He was responsible for some of AMC's timelessly beautiful and advanced vehicles, as well as for some of the company's disappointments.
 After his retirement as Vice President at AMC, Teague described the development of the fastback design: